HUMAN Project · CERV-2023-EQUAL · Youth Leader RoadMap

 What is a Social Impact Project (SIP)?

-A Social Impact Project (SIP) is an initiative designed to solve a concrete community problem, creating lasting positive value.
+A Social Impact Project (SIP) is an educational process with structured learning outcomes, co-produced with youth workers and young people.
+It is designed to solve a concrete community problem, creating lasting positive value.
 It has clear objectives, involves the community in its design, and is both sustainable and measurable.
 Your SIP can be born from a simple observation — a moment when you noticed injustice, exclusion, or hate, and decided to do something about it.

 Active participation of young people